Lonercode/myBlog/README.md

 # myBlog
-A simple personal blog built solely with Django.
+A simple personal blog built solely with Django.<br/>